 Photo: ROMAN ODINTSOV / Pexels / Image For Representation Only

 Situated on the outskirts of Goa, Chapora Fort was featured in the much acclaimed Bollywood movie ‘Dil Chahta Hai’ thus it is also fondly known as Dil Chahta Hai Fort.
-The fort was mainly used as a look out post used in defence and overseeing of the rivulets to Chapora river.
-The fort is located on a cliff, and the site provides breathtaking views of the Vagator Beach and the Arabian Sea.
+Counted among the famous historical forts in North Goa, the fort was mainly used as a lookout post in defence and for overseeing the rivulets to Chapora river.
+The fort is located on a cliff, and the site provides breathtaking views of the Vagator Beach, the Arabian Sea, and some of the famous beaches in North Goa.

 Location: Chapora, Bardez, North Goa